harshpatel2312/Malicious-Sign-Detection/README.md

 ### 📄 Output
 * Displays the video in `greyscale`.
 * Prints the predicted light color (red, yellow, green, or unknown) per frame.

+### 💼 Use in Your Own Projects
+You are welcome to integrate this classifier into your own applications.
+Simply:
+* Import `classify.py` and the trained `Trained_with_threshold.pkl` model.
+* Resize and preprocess your traffic light images or frames as shown.
+* Call the `classify_image_with_unknown()` function.

+This modular design allows easy reuse in smart city systems, autonomous driving, or surveillance analysis.

 ### 🧠 YOLOv8 Weights
 Make sure you have `yolov8n.pt` downloaded or accessible if not already present in your environment.
 You can download it from: https://github.com/ultralytics/ultralytics